danwiding/avworkshop/plugins/wp-email-login/readme.txt

 Contributors: beaulebens, r-a-y, andykillen
 Tags: email, login, authentication, users, admin Requires at least: 2.8
-Tested up to: 3.3
+Tested up to: 3.6
 Stable tag: trunk

-Lets you use your email address to log into your WordPress account instead of a username.
+Use your email address instead of a username to log into your WordPress.

 == Description ==
-Lets you use your email address to log into your WordPress account instead of a username.
+Use your email address instead of a username to log into your WordPress.

 Since email addresses are required to be unique within WordPress anyway, they also make good identifiers for logging in.
 For slightly better security, set your username to something random and then just forget it and use your email address instead.